ThatFruedDued/blooket-utility/README.md

 ## How do I use it?

 The easiest way to use this utility is to simply go to https://blooket-utility.okr765.com.
-The utility can then be configured by going to the (configuration page)[https://blooket-utility.okr765.com/conf].
+The utility can then be configured by going to the [configuration page](https://blooket-utility.okr765.com/conf).

 ### The Configuration Page